EduardRosert/briefcase-positron-template/README.md

 $ python -m manage.py startapp polls
 ```

-To add a new app `pools` and develop the Django tutorial app from there.
+To add a new app `polls` and develop the Django tutorial app from there.
 You have to make sure that the module paths matches with the new project structure (see option 2 below)

 ### 2) copy your app over